camunda/camunda-docs-manual/content/webapps/cockpit/dmn/live-editing.md

 {{< img src="../../img/cockpit-edit-dmn-dialog.png" title="Cockpit Edit DMN Dialog" >}}

 Gray cells on the table display technical details like variable names and types.
-Changing this data might lead to incompatability with existing definitions, especially if the decision table is integrated in a BPMN process.
+Changing this data might lead to incompatibility with existing definitions, especially if the decision table is integrated in a BPMN process.

 You can download the changed table with the {{< glyphicon name="save" text=" Download changed version">}} button.
 The downloaded file contains all changes you made to the table, but does not deploy it.